Modern Jewish historiography: Later 20th century: history of historiography

 Jewish historiography also developed uniquely in Jewish diaspora communities such as Anglo-Jewish historiography, Polish-Jewish historiography, and American-Jewish historiography.
 History of women and Jewish women in particular became more widespread in the 1980s, such as the work of Paula Hyman and Judith Baskin.

 Beginning around 1970, a new Polish-Jewish historiography gradually arose, driven by reprints of works by Zinberg, Dubnow, and Baron, as well as new consideration by Bernard Dov Weinryb.
 Relevant authors in Polish-Jewish historiography are Meier Balaban, Yitzhak Schipper and Moses Schorr.

 The concept of microhistory has also arisen to describe a new movement in Jewish history led by Francesca Trivellato and Carlo Ginzburg.
 Steven Bowman is the recipient of a Fulbright Fellowship and filled a gap in the study of Greek Jews.

+Hasia Diner wrote history of everyday Jewish communities while questioning myths and received wisdom.